 Who We Are

-In the first phase, from 2013-2015, the project investigated the scope and possibilities for creating healthier places in the future, with a specific emphasis on China.
+The HAPI program ran from 2013-2016, investigating the scope and possibilities for creating healthier places in the future, with a specific emphasis on China.
 The project brought together experts from the Harvard Graduate School of Design (HGSD) and the Harvard T.H.
 Chan School of Public Health (HSPH) to create a forum for understanding the multiple issues that face cities in light of rapid urbanization and an aging population worldwide.
 Through the work of dedicated faculty and researchers, the project developed templates for alternative models of urban development, stressing their impact on health and aging.

 Why This Matters

 There are many links between health and the built environment, from air quality to food access.
 The Health and Places Initiative (HAPI) project helps create and synthesize the evidence base linking landscape, urban design, planning, and health.